RESIDENTIAL STUDENT HANDBOOK

 Dress Code

 The school expects that participants’ clothing be neat, clean, and appropriate for the occasion.
 Shoes are required in all areas of the campus except in participants’ assigned residence halls.
 Participants are expected to dress appropriately while in the dorm halls.
-Many courses require closed-toe shoes to ensure safety in the lab.
+Many courses require closed-toe shoes and long pants to ensure safety in the lab.

 Social Discipline